 - Analyze problem areas and take corrective actions as needed.

-- Make periodic observation of principals’ safety activities and report to superintendent.
+- Make periodic observation of principals’ safety activities and report to the superintendent.

 - Provide alternative duty jobs for employees injured on the job.

 - Direct insurance carrier/consultants loss control and claims services to meet the district’s’ risk management goals.